Want the scoop on all things UWF? Argopedia is your source for UWF trivia, definitions, and other oddities and

 Most Popular Majors

 Based on total number of majors and/or graduates, UWF's most popular majors include psychology, communication arts, biology (especially marine biology), computer science, teacher education, and pretty much anything from the College of Business.
 Learn more about all our majors.

 A UWF student’s online information portal.
 It's also where prospective students can check on the status of their application for admission.

 The student cafeteria located in the University Commons, which is what we call our student union.
 In addition to the "all you care to eat" market, we have over 10 places to eat across campus.
 You won't go hungry.
 Learn more about where to eat.

 NAS (Naval Air Station) Pensacola

 The Pensacola Naval Air Station is the U.S. Navy base on the Gulf Coast.
-It features the National Naval Aviation Museum, Fort Barrancas, and the Pensacola Lighthouse.
+It features the National Naval Aviation Museum (free admission!), Fort Barrancas, and the Pensacola Lighthouse.
 Perfect for a day trip any time of year!

 Research, Research, RESEARCH

 College is your time to shine!
 Stand out from the rest by enhancing your resume with a high-impact learning opportunity on campus or in the community.
 Learn more about undergraduate research.

 Nightlife and entertainment center for Pensacola college students.
 Look for college night specials on Thursdays.
 Yes, the legal drinking age is still 21.

 A new learning and technology center in the campus library.
 Quieter computer labs, specialized software, even 3D printers.
 It's a must-see.
 Really, check it out!

 Sports (Collegiate) on Campus

 UWF competes in the NCAA Division II and Gulf South Conference, in these sports: baseball, basketball, cross country, football, golf, soccer, and tennis (men); basketball, cross country, golf, soccer, swimming & diving, tennis, and volleyball (women).
 Learn more about University collegiate athletics.

 Sport (Recreation) Clubs

 Sports clubs at UWF include everything from SCUBA and wakeboard / waterski to the BBQ club.
 Clubs are given the opportunity to shape their own unique atmosphere.
 Membership for any sport club is open to all current UWF students.
 Learn more about sport clubs and intramural sports.